CYLEE21/face_detection_with_VGG16/README.md

-# Facial recognition with VGG16
+# Face detection with VGG16
 This is the repo for facial recognition codes using VGG16.

 ## Project highlight